derBroBro/private-ma-server/README.md

 # What is not supported but planned?
 The long term target would be to fully understand the protocol and to create connectors to different locations (database etc.).

-*For example it is clear how normaly/partial the sensor values are encoded.
-Sadly this is for the temperature only one byte which are then shift by one decimal place.
-This results in a value from 0 (=0.0°C) to 255 (=25.5°C).*

 # How to start
 __NOTE BEFORE!__